ace92spades/study-notes/Priority List.md

 ## Dependencies

-~0.
-Re-allocate list depending on the exam date~
+0. ~Re-allocate list depending on the exam date~
 1. Read Java-Algorithms Chapters (all)
 2. Do AD1 homework (all) + read all presentations
 3. Redo Analysis Homework (key components)